jgrenat/elm-compiler-driven-development-elm-compiler-driven-development-en/README.md

 ## Authors

 This workshop was authored by [Sébastien Besnier](https://github.com/sebsheep) and [Jordane Grenat](https://github.com/jgrenat).
-Feel free to use it for yourself or to teach other!
+Feel free to use it for yourself or to teach others!
 Any feedback is welcome!